 Foot problems are common causes of chronic disabilities in patients with diabetes.
 Early identification and intervention of those at risk will prevent complications and reduce the number of amputations.

 Our Podiatrists are specially trained to perform diabetic foot screening.
 A copy will be given to you and sent to your GP.

 Treatments provided by a podiatrist involve an assessment of your general well-being and foot health before deciding on a treatment plan.
-These may include: Acid based treatments which are stranger than regular 'over the counter' treatments from you local pharmacy.
-Cryotherapy which involves freezing the verruca.
+Please visit our Advice Sheet page for further information on treatments available.